Every Child Deserves a Regulated Adult

 Court built this work because she understands what it means to need regulated adults, shared language, and practical tools before a hard moment becomes a breaking point.

-What began as a personal framework has become a community mission:
+What began as a personal framework became a community mission:

 Every child deserves a regulated adult.